 (Disclaimer: All guitars listed in this section were under $500 at the time the article was written.
 However, be aware that prices often fluctuate and are always subject to change.)

 When looking for the best beginner guitar suitable to your own specific needs, obviously you want to find a guitar with great sound and build quality.
 And since you may have a budget in mind, or may not yet be sure exactly what you’re looking for, or even how much use it will get, you want to keep the cost reasonable.
 In this section, we’ll take a look at some of the best acoustic guitars for beginners.

 The type of wood used to build an acoustic guitar is a key factor in the type of sound it generates.
 Solid wood means that the guitar part in question is usually made from a single piece of wood.

 However, many cheap acoustic guitars are made of laminate, which consists of thin sheets of wood layered on top of one another like plywood.
 Often layers of higher-quality wood are mixed in with several different layers of cheap, inferior wood.
 This is obviously done to save money, which is important when trying to build a guitar that can be sold at a low price.

 A guitar’s neck and headstock are also made of wood, and they can also influence the overall sound and tone of a guitar.
 However, the differences are subtle and difficult to notice at first.
-Generally speaking, you don’t need to worry too much right now about the type of wood used for the neck.
+Generally speaking, you don’t need to worry too much right now about the type of wood used for the neck or head.